HeavenlyCatCodes/ridi-novel-downloader/README.md

 Ridi Downloader is a Chrome extension designed to automate the process of downloading chapters from Ridibooks novels.
 It allows users to download multiple chapters sequentially, customize file names, set a starting episode number, and configure wait times between downloads.

+## Important

+You must set the episode number correctlly if you are not downloading from first episode/chapter otherwise the output file names will start from 1 by default.

 ---

 ## Features